What is Syntax in Reading? Understanding the Building Blocks of Sentence Structure

 -

 Misinterpretations: Complex sentence structures or unfamiliar word order can lead to misunderstandings.
-For example, ambiguous phrasing can cause readers to misinterpret the intended meaning.
+To give you an idea, ambiguous phrasing can cause readers to misinterpret the intended meaning.

 -